miguelgrinberg/Flask-SocketIO/docs/index.rst

 The ``init_app()`` style of initialization is also supported.
 Note the way the web server is started.
 The ``socketio.run()`` function encapsulates the start up of the gevent web server.

-Note that the Werkzeug development web server cannot be used with this extension, but its debugger and reloader modules are activated when the application is in debug mode.
+The Werkzeug development web server cannot be used with this extension, but its debugger and reloader modules are activated when the application is in debug mode.

 Receiving Messages
 ------------------